 The Best Places to Visit in Basque Country

-Basque Country is an area of both Spain and France that’s steeped in tradition with its own language, culture, and typical foods.
-It also happens to be a particularly scenic region with green countryside, rugged hills, and dramatic coastlines.
+Located in France and Spain, Basque Country is steeped in tradition, with its own language, culture, and typical foods.
+It also happens to be a particularly scenic region with lush countryside, rugged hills, and dramatic coastlines.
+If you’ve just caught a glimpse on-screen, you’re probably wondering where the best places to visit in Basque Country are.

 History of Basque Country

 During the 9th century C.E., Basque Country was incorporated into the Kingdom of Navarre, which eventually became part of modern Spain.
-Even so, the Basque people have pushed for independence since the early days.
-The region enjoyed a period of self-governance before the Spanish government ended its autonomy in 1839.
+Even so, the Basque people have pushed for independence from the start.
+Although the region enjoyed a period of self-governance, the Spanish government ended its autonomy in 1839.

-During the Spanish Civil War, the Basque language was banned and the rights of the Basque people were severely diminished, leading to the formation of a Basque nationalist group that was active between 1959 and 2018.
+During the Spanish Civil War, the Basque language was banned and the rights of the Basque people were severely diminished.
+This resulted in the formation of a Basque nationalist group that was active between 1959 and 2018.
 In 1979, autonomy was returned to the Basques.
 In more recent times, Basque culture and language have been revived in the area, leading to less friction with the Spanish government.

 Why Visit Basque Country?

-There are lots of compelling reasons to visit the Basque Country in France or Spain on your next trip to Europe—this area has something for everyone!
+There are many compelling reasons to visit Basque Country in France or Spain on your next trip to Europe.
+This region has something for everyone!

 History buffs will enjoy learning about the region’s complex past and well-maintained traditions.
-Foodies can savor traditional Basque dishes like meat and fish cooked on the griddle or the filling Marmitako stew.
-Adventurers can take advantage of the region’s ample hiking opportunities, and travelers who like to appreciate local culture can get their fill in Basque Country’s impressive museums.
+Foodies can savor traditional Basque dishes like meat and fish cooked on the griddle or rich Marmitako stew.
+Adventurers can take advantage of the region’s ample hiking opportunities, and travelers who appreciate local culture can get their fill in Basque Country’s impressive museums.

 Bayonne

-This picturesque French city with ancient roots is located near the border with Spain at the confluence of the Nive and Adour rivers.
-One fortification in the city is attributed to the 1st century C.E., but records indicate the area was populated even earlier.
+This picturesque French city with ancient roots is located near the Spanish border at the confluence of the Nive and Adour rivers.
+One of the city’s fortifications, it dates to the 1st century AD, but records indicate the area was populated even earlier.
 Over time, Bayonne grew, eventually becoming the capital of the former Labourd province in the 11th century.
 The city was briefly under English control until it was taken by the Crown of France in the 15th century.

-In modern times, Bayonne has been awarded the coveted title of a City of Art and History, in recognition of its rich cultural heritage.
-Since the city is easily accessible by train and offers a convenient home base for exploring the Pyrenees and other nearby wonders, Bayonne is a great option for travelers curious about Basque Country.
+In modern times, Bayonne has been awarded the coveted title of a City of Art and History in recognition of its rich cultural heritage.
+Since it’s easily accessible by train and offers a convenient home base for exploring the Pyrenees and other nearby wonders, Bayonne is a great option for travelers curious about Basque Country.

 Highlights of Bayonne: